obmarg/cynic/cynic-book/src/derives/enums.md

 An Enum can be configured with several attributes on the enum itself:

-- `graphql_type = "AType"` is required and tells cynic which type in the GraphQL schema to map this enum to
+- `graphql_type = "AType"` tells cynic which enum in the GraphQL schema this enum represents.
+The name of the enum is used if it is omitted.
 - `rename_all="camelCase"` tells cynic to rename all the rust field names with a particular rule to match their GraphQL counterparts.
 If not provided this defaults to `SCREAMING_SNAKE_CASE` to be consistent with GraphQL conventions.